lsund/myblog/resources/public/md/dynamic_vs_static_p3.md

 This makes it hard to enforce rules and constraints once the system grows.

-And now to the biggest problem of software engineering one: misconception of problem domain.
-This is a problem that applies to all engineers in all fields and paradigms.
-And this problem can not be type checked.
+And now to the biggest problem of software engineering: the misconception of the problem.
+This problem applies to all engineers in all fields and paradigms, and it can not be type checked.

-It is not feasable to try to fix peoples misunderstanding of what they are trying to do with constraints and guardrails.
-Often, thinks that work best nobody knows how to explain, like how to drive a car or how to play the game go.
-We use information driven methods such as ML in order to solve them, not strict logic.
+Clojurians argue that it is unfeasible to try to fix peoples misunderstanding of what they are trying to do with constraints and guardrails.
+Often, things that work best nobody knows how to explain, like how to drive a car or how to play the game go.
+We use information driven methods such as ML in order to solve them, not strict logic and enforced rules.

 ## The difference between a static and a dynamic language

 In the real world, information dominates logic.
 Data is fluid and unpredictable.
-In order to deal with that, there are two seperate approaches.
+In order to deal with that, there are many approaches.
+These are the two extremes:

-1. Make your program should be dynamically extensible, and open, and let the data come to you.
+1. Make your program dynamically extensible and open, and let the data come to you in its pure form.
-2. Try to understand your data and model your problem depending on that.
+2. Attempt to completely understand your data and model your problem depending on that.

-But the fact of the matter is, we have both and we'll always have both.
 The question is only where you draw the line.
 Consider:

 If you have a really open system you still have to define a well-defined interface to be able to do something useful.
 Otherwise you just know one single thing about your data: it's existence.
 At this point you're gradually turning your program static, and less flexible for changes.
 This turns into a paradox.
 Because of this paradox, we have the clash between the static and the dynamic world.
 So how do we choose?